DAY 1 - Arrival Day

 After lunch, you return to the old town, and the remainder of the day will be your own.
 You spend a second night in Hoi An.

-After breakfast at the hotel, you are transferred to Danang Airport to board a flight to Ho Chi Minh City.
-Upon your arrival, you visit the famous Cu Chi tunnels, a byzantine maze of underground passages, chambers, rooms and booby traps used by both the Vietminh and the Viet Cong to suddenly materialize as if from nowhere, launch a lightning ambush, and vanish equally rapidly.
-Overnight at a 5-star hotel in Ho Chi Minh City (formerly Saigon) overlooking the Saigon River.
+After breakfast at the hotel, you are transferred to Danang Airport to board a flight to Ho Chi Minh City (formerly Saigon).
+Upon your arrival, you are treated to a walking tour of this capital city — or explore on your own — with plenty of chances to sample and/or photograph the colorful street food, visit the markets and get an insider's view of the local culture.
+Overnight at a 5-star hotel in Ho Chi Minh City overlooking the Saigon River.

 This morning you travel by bus and head out of the hustle and bustle of city traffic to the tranquility of the countryside.
 You then pick up your bicycle and ride along the many stunning villages.
 Rice grows – as do spices and fruit – and folks swinging in hammocks may wave as we cycle through this beautiful scene.